Q Why are attacks concentrated at night? Is it related to sleep?

 Q

-I've heard that many cluster headache patients develop sleep disorders or depression.
-Does Dongjedang treat those as well?
+I've heard that cluster headache patients often suffer from sleep disorders or depression.
+Does Dongjedang provide treatment for these as well?

 #Comorbidities